 - This service standard represents the proportion of children enrolled from each cohort group as a proportion of the estimated total population for that cohort group in Queensland.

-- Results over 100% are possible as the nationally agreed measure is the number of children enrolled (aged 4 or 5) divided by the estimated resident population of 4 year olds
+- Results over 100% are possible as the nationally agreed measure is the number of children enrolled (aged 4 or 5) divided by the estimated resident population of 4-year-olds.

 - The AEDC is a population measure of how children have developed by the time they start school.
 Data is captured on 5 domains of early childhood development: physical health and wellbeing, social competence, emotional maturity, language and cognitive skills, and communication skills and general knowledge.
 It is a national census based on a large population, which tends to change incrementally.
-There is no Target/Estimate as the census is conducted every 3 years with the next census to be conducted in 2021.
-The 2019–20 Estimated Actual is based on the 2018 census results.